teiniker/teiniker-lectures-securitytesting/penetration-testing/api-security/access-control/authorization/method-level/flask-article-service-roles/README.md

-# Role-Based Authorization
+# Example: Method-Level Authorization - Article Service

-In this example, we can see how simple a RESTful service can be implemented with **Flask** using Basic Authentication and Role-Based Authorization.
+In this example, we can see how simple a RESTful service can be implemented with **Flask** using **Basic Authentication** and **Role-Based Authorization** on HTTP method level.

 ## Setup
 ```